evangambit/JsonOfCounties/README.md

 7. Covid data comes from [this site](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) on usafacts.org, who says their data comes from the CDC.

-8. Presidential election data comes this [github repository](https://github.com/tonmcg/US_County_Level_Election_Results_08-16/blob/master/US_County_Level_Presidential_Results_08-16.csv) which aggregates from a variety of sources, with credit to Tony McGovern, Bill Morris, The Guardian, townhall.com, and others.
+8. Most Presidential election data comes this [github repository](https://github.com/tonmcg/US_County_Level_Election_Results_08-16/blob/master/US_County_Level_Presidential_Results_08-16.csv) which aggregates from a variety of sources, with credit to Tony McGovern, Bill Morris, The Guardian, townhall.com, and others.
 Alaskan boroughs and census areas are missing, as is Kalawao County, Hawaii.

-9. Zip code-to-county data is from data.world [here](https://data.world/niccolley/us-zipcode-to-county-state), specifically Nic Colley, and is in the Public Domain.
-Zip codes can overlap multiple counties.
+9. The mapping from counties to zip codes is from data.world [here](https://data.world/niccolley/us-zipcode-to-county-state), specifically Nic Colley, and is in the Public Domain.

 10. Driving mobility data comes from Apple [here](https://www.apple.com/covid19/mobility), which they released to help analyze covid-19.
+(Note that these are not absolute measures of mobility, so they are not directly comparable between counties).

 Note that this "counties.json" does NOT contain a superset of each data source.
-For instance the racial/age demographic breakdown provided by "cc-est2018-alldata.csv" is extremely specific (giving race/sex break downs for every age bucket for 9 years!) but we don't include all of that in counties.json.
+For instance the racial/age demographic breakdown provided by "cc-est2018-alldata.csv" is extremely specific (giving race/sex break downs for every age bucket for the last 9 years!) but we don't include all of that in counties.json.

 Fortunately, it shouldn't be too hard for somebody with some Python experience to modify "create_json.py" to add whatever additional data they might need.